shaofeihuang/ASTRAL/README.md

 ## License

 This project is provided as-is for research and educational purposes.
-Please check with the repository owner for specific license terms.
+Please refer to the repository for license information.

 ---